 Christian Carvajal is the author of Lightfall, a satirical novel about the end of the world as seen from a small, Baptist town in Oklahoma.
 Mr. Klein’s Wild Ride, which he wrote as Lynn Savage, is set in a theme park for polyamorous adults.
-Carv is also the author of Rereading the Bible: Agnostic Insights Into Genesis, the Gospels and Revelation, a nonfiction look at scripture through 21st-century eyes.
+Carv is also the author of Rereading the Bible: Agnostic Insights Into Genesis, The Gospels and Revelation, a nonfiction look at scripture through 21st-century eyes.

 He was the founding, managing editor of OLY ARTS and still writes and/or copyedits for them.
 He was the principal editor of Creative Colloquy (creativecolloquy.com) for a year after several of his stories were published there.
-He is also a frequent contributor to The Weekly Volcano.
+He was also a frequent contributor to The Weekly Volcano.

 Carv grew up in, first, Los Angeles, and then in northern California until his family moved to rural Oklahoma, the site of his first novel, where he went to high school and college.
 After grad school in southern Illinois, he moved back to L.A. to find work in the movie business—”which I did,” he says, “though not without numerous stressful travails—then back to Oklahoma “for reasons that escape me now.”

 He moved to Olympia, Washington in 2007, where he has since worked in theater and writing.